vandelio/playground/README.md

 # Prettyness
-In the repository is will be creating a bunch of pretty items,
+In this repository i will be creating a bunch of pretty items,

 such as a prettySlider, easy integratable..